pablo-chacon/mqtt-client-templates/README.md

 ## Community TODO

-1. Android wrapper that starts the MQTT client and shows a “Get my route” button.
+1. Android wrapper that starts the MQTT client and shows a button to fetch the latest route from the deployer backend.
-2. Web map that calls the API and draws `path_geojson`.
+2. Web map that calls the deployer backend and draws `path_geojson`.
-3. iOS mini client with Background Tasks for steady publishing.
+3. iOS mini client with background tasks for steady publishing.
-4. Broker examples with mTLS and per client ACLs.
+4. Broker examples with mutual TLS and per client ACLs.
-5. Postman collection and a small demo dataset.
+5. Postman collection that targets the three reference endpoints and shows filtered examples.

 ## Disclaimer

-This software is provided “as is” and “as available”, without warranties of any kind, use it at your own risk, the authors are not liable for any claim or damage.
-UrbanOS is a sovereign, self healing AI software, it is designed to be modular and to run on anything from a Raspberry Pi to the cloud, data ownership remains with the deployer at all times.
+This repository provides client templates and reference outputs.
+It does not prescribe how to expose data.
+Deployers decide what to publish and how to filter.
+Use it at your own risk.

 ## Links